celery/celery/docs/getting-started/introduction.rst

 processes constantly monitor task queues for new work to perform.

 Celery communicates via messages, usually using a broker to mediate between clients and workers.
-To initiate a task, a client adds a message to the queue, which the broker then delivers to a worker.
+To initiate a task the client adds a message to the queue, the broker then delivers that message to a worker.

 A Celery system can consist of multiple workers and brokers, giving way to high availability and horizontal scaling.